Q: What about socialization, and how can I be sure I’m doing a good job at it? Are there any tools to help me?

 Socialization is the lifelong process through which people learn (dare I say internalize?) the values and norms of a given society.
 Socialization is not the same as socializing, or participating in activities with others, but they do overlap.

-Primary socialization already happens in the context of your family — regardless of school choice — but it is secondary (outside the family – often school) and anticipatory socialization (cultural preparation for future roles) that I think you are probably most concerned about.
+Primary socialization already happens in the context of your family — regardless of school choice — but it is secondary (outside the family – often school) and anticipatory socialization (cultural preparation for future roles) that the typical parent is probably most concerned about.

 Many homeschoolers consider this secondary socialization a major reason for choosing home education — so they have some input in the influences on their children, and can monitor social, peer group, and media influences while their kids are still very impressionable.
 Here are some resources you may find helpful about both socialization and socializing (not just for kids, but for parents, too!):